pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 os
 seus filhos para a escola.

 No passado, quem eram enviados para a prisão eram os pais e não os alunos.

 GABARITO: ERRADA

-Item.
 31. Some lawyers have considered the possibility of sending parents to prison if they missed meetings with teachers.

-Item.
 31. Alguns advogados tem considerado a possibilidade de enviarem pais para a prisão se eles faltarem reuniões com os professores.

 Prosecutors have also suggested jail time as a penalty for missing